 At LPCNS, we approach the school year through the lens of a phase model.
 The model consists of three phases: separation, autonomy, and mastery.
-These phases coincide with the goals we have for children as they begin and move through the school year.
-Each phase builds upon the next and is reflective of the relationships between children, families, and their teachers.
+They coincide with the goals we have for children as they begin and move through the school year.
+Each phase builds upon the other and is rooted in the relationships between children, families, and their teachers.